maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 ### 1.2.
 Run with custom MSA

-To run `create_individual_features.py` with the cutom MSA.
+To run `create_individual_features.py` with the custom MSA.
 Prepare the A3M formatted MSA files for every protein.
-Names of these files shoud correpsond to names in from the FASTA file.
-Move this files to the output directory:
+The names of these files should correspond to names from the FASTA file.
+Move these files to the output directory:

 ```
 output_dir